 The key findings and significant adjustments required from the current year’s assessment activities are summarized below.

-As part of its rotational on-going monitoring plan, the Department completed its 2015-16 planned assessment of the Entity level controls, IT general controls, and of the Key process level controls for the Family Law liability, Salaries and employee benefits expense, Professional and special services expense, Transfer payments, Travel and relocation expense, Tangible capital assets, and Accounts payable and accrued liabilities financial statement accounts.
+In 2016-17, the Department of Justice completed and implemented a new risk-based, ongoing monitoring program of internal controls over financial reporting.
+As part of this revised rotational monitoring plan, covering the period of 2016-17 to 2018-19, the Department completed its 2016-17 assessment of the entity level controls, IT general controls, and of the key process level controls for salaries and employee benefits expense, and transfer payments financial statement accounts.

-- Improving documentation to ensure the application of various key financial controls is evidenced; and
+- To improve documentation to ensure the application of various key financial controls is evidenced;

 Management action plans addressing the recommendations have been developed by the process owners and are actively monitored and reported to senior management.

 The Department of Justice continued to conduct its ongoing monitoring according to the rotational plan as shown in the following table:

 |IT general controls||Completed monitoring as planned; remedial actions started.|

 |Entity level controls||

 Completed update of the assessment methodology for entity level controls.